 - Is this something your audience might want?

 - Who is your audience, and are they willing to buy the product?

-- Do visitors need to be nurtured before they head towards the buying decision?
+- Do visitors need to be nurtured before they head toward the buying decision?

-- Is the product reasonable to your target audience?
+- Is the product reasonable for your target audience?